Women in Business Wagga Wagga is a not for profit organisation supporting business women in the Wagga Wagga region.

 Aims and Objectives of Women in Business Wagga

-Enter into arrangements with government and/or corporate organisations to obtain funding to achieve the goals of Women in Business;
+We do this by entering into arrangements with government and/or commercial organisations to obtain funding to achieve the goals of Women in Business.

-Encourage and inspire women to serve on boards of corporate, not for profit and government organisations;
+We do this by encouraging and inspiring women to serve on boards and committees of corporate, not for profit and government organisations.

-Provide advocacy for Women in Business in traditional and social media around issues such as equal pay, female representation on boards, and part time career opportunities for women returning from maternity leave etc.;
+5. Advocate for women around issues such as equal pay, female representation on boards, regional area opportunity and part time career opportunities for women returning from maternity leave etc.

-Encourage women in the Riverina to exploit commuting, remote working opportunities and other employment arrangements which extend the employment opportunities for women living in regional and remote areas;
+We do this by lobbying for the needs of our members and their communities with local, staff and federal government, looking to extend employment opportunities for women in the Riverina to capitalise on commuting, remote working opportunities and other employment arrangements which extend the employment opportunities for women living in regional and remote areas; and looking to extend the WWiB footprint by supporting and establishing networks in smaller communities.

 This year, Women in Business has continued to stimulate, inspire and encourage women in our region to achieve their best in their careers and their businesses.
 We have had encouraging feedback from a various sources indicating that people feel very positive about the range of activities and initiatives this year.